entomologyx/work-with-wordlists/README.md

 # work-with-wordlists
-some python scripts to merge and create wordlists
+some python3 scripts to merge and create wordlists
 wordlists are always in the format that each word is separated by a new line

 todo: